 The Steering Committee, comprised of representatives from various churches, civic and fraternal organizations within the Greater Boston American-Arab community, was put in place to study the feasibility of creating an Organization, which would promote charitable, cultural, benevolent and educational endeavors within our ethnic community.

-On February 12, 1974, the Steering Committee held its first meeting in the St. George Orthodox Church in West Roxbury, MA with the following individuals: Reverend Father George George, Reverend Father Joseph Lahoud, Reverend Nifon Abraham, Nicholas Abraham, John Byda, Ernest T. Chadie, Alice Easa, Emily Eknoian, George Haddad, Yvonne Hample, Judith Jabaily, Louise Jabaily, Thomas Jabaily, Louis Kfoury Jr., Monsour Laham, Dr. Jerald Owen, George Sabbag, Labeebe Saquet, Camille Sarrouf, and Dr. Samuel Thomas.
+On February 12, 1974 the Steering Committee held its first meeting in the St. George Orthodox Church Rectory in West Roxbury, MA with the following individuals: Reverend Father George George, Reverend Father Joseph Lahoud, Reverend Nifon Abraham, Nicholas Abraham, John Byda, Ernest T. Chadie, Alice Easa, Emily Eknoian, George Haddad, Yvonne Hample, Judith Jabaily, Louise Jabaily, Thomas Jabaily, Louis Kfoury Jr., Monsour Laham, Dr. Jerold Owen, George Sabbag, Labeebe Saquet, Camille Sarrouf, and Dr. Samuel Thomas.
 This is considered to be the first formal meeting, which lead to the official formulation of AABA.

-AABA’s focus since 1974 is the same today and is engrained in our statement of purpose, which has never changed…to promote charitable, educational, civic, cultural and benevolent endeavors including assistance and support of needy and impoverished people; establish, assist and support homes for the aged, and charitable institutions with emphasis on providing such assistance and support to the needy, elderly, and otherwise deprived who are of Arabic descent but without discrimination as to race, nationality, color or creed and to do any and all other things necessary or desirable to carry out such purposes.
+AABA’s focus since 1974 is the same today and is reflected in our statement of purpose, which has never changed…to promote charitable, educational, civic, cultural and benevolent endeavors including assistance and support of needy and impoverished people; establish, assist and support homes for the aged, orphanages, schools and charitable institutions with emphasis on providing such assistance and support to the needy, elderly, and otherwise deprived who are of Arabic descent but without discrimination as to race, nationality, color or creed and to do any and all other things necessary or desirable to carry out such purposes.

 The diversity of the AABA Board of Directors has allowed us to create an environment where the well-being of the community is equal to the neediest individual; where those to whom we provide services mean more than the services we provide; and, where the spirit, heart & love of what we do is outweighed by the spirit, heart & love of those we serve.